MikkoDT/MEXE_Electives_2_Finals_Project_Machine_Learning_2025/MEXE_E2_Finals/Mendoza_M_Pangilinan_Diabetes_Intermediate_Dataset/README.md

 <div style="text-align: justify">

 - **Encoding**
   ▸ All features in the dataset are numerical; therefore, no categorical encoding was required.
-The target variable (`Outcome`) is already in binary numerical form and was used directly for model training.

 - **Scaling**
   ▸ Standardization was applied to transform input features to zero mean and unit variance, ensuring equal contribution of variables and improving the stability of the Logistic Regression model.